This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 It's still summer!!!
 McAllen has had a LONG string of 100°+ days, and while it's a little hot to be outside tending the grill, it still beats heating up the kitchen.

 With the exception of reducing the marinade to toss with the grilled veggies, this meal happens on the grill.
-You'll love the vibrant Mexican flavors and the healthy ingredients make it guilt-free!
+You’ll love the vibrant Mexican flavors, and the healthy ingredients make it guilt-free!

-Citrus and Mexican Cooking
+Citrus and Yucatecan Cooking

 When I think of citrus and Mexican cooking, I think of sour orange (also found in our beloved Peru).
 Even though I live on the border, I have never seen a sour orange in our markets.